Gabriel-Alves1/Responsive-Gradient/README.md

 ## 💻 Project

-Responsive site with gradient colors and animations
+Responsive website with gradient colors and animations

 ---